 We're pleased to provide you with this year's Annual Water Quality Report.
 The report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a dependable supply of quality drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
+We are pleased to report that our drinking water meets all federal and state requirements.

 The Marion Oaks Water System also serves the Summerglen Country Club and Timberwalk Subdivisions.
-The source of our water is groundwater from seven wells located in the communities.
+The source of our water is groundwater from eight wells located in the communities.
 The wells draw from the Floridan aquifer, one of the world's most protected sources.
 Our water is aerated for sulfur removal, treated for corrosion control and chlorinated for disinfection purposes.
-In 2016 the Department of Environmental Protection performed a Source Water Assessment on our system to provide information about any potential sources of contamination in the vicinity of our wells.
+In 2019 the Department of Environmental Protection performed a Source Water Assessment on our system to provide information about any potential sources of contamination in the vicinity of our wells.
 There is one potential source of contamination identified with a low level of concern.
-The assessment results are available of the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at https://fldep.dep.state.fl.us/swapp/ or by requesting from Marion county Utilities.